Home Improvement Programme: Upgraded Fire Safety Features

 As part of HIP, fire safety features have been modernised in line with current safety regulations.
 One key improvement is the inclusion of fire-rated doors as an optional upgrade.
 These doors are designed to withstand high temperatures and offer critical protection during a fire.
-Another advancement is the installation of the Home Fire Alarm Device (HFAD), which is aligned with the Singapore Civil Defence Force (SCDF) fire safety standards.
+Another advancement is the installation of the Home Fire Alarm Device (HFAD), which is aligned with the Singapore Civil Defence Force fire safety standards.